-This simple soup is equally good hot or cold; with the temperatures climbing well into the 80s and 90s this week, it is quick and easy to make on the stove.
+This simple soup is equally good hot or cold.
 You can readily omit the potatoes for a lighter version.
-A small dollop of sour cream or crème fraiche before serving is a nice compliment to the soup.
+A small dollop of sour cream or crème fraiche before serving is a nice complement to the soup.
 The recipe serves 4-6.

 2 bunches of broccoli, stems trimmed and cut into ½ inch slices; florets broken apart

 2-3 small potatoes (optional), peeled and cut into chunks

 2 quarts chicken or vegetable stock

 Salt and fresh ground pepper to taste

 - Heat the oil in a stockpot, over medium heat.
 Peel and dice onion; if using leeks, trim, cut in half, wash well, and slice, using the white and a bit of the light green stalk.
 Sauté the onion or leek, stirring often so that it does not burn.
 You want a light tan color and translucent.

 - Add the cut up broccoli stalks and florets and stir, allowing it to absorb a bit of the hot flavored oil.
 Add the cut and peeled potato pieces and stir again.
 Add a good pinch of salt, stock, stir, and cover.

 - Bring the pot to a boil, lower heat, and allow to cook over a low boil for about 45 minutes, or until you can easily pierce the potatoes with a knife (both the broccoli stems and potatoes should be fairly soft).

 - Using an immersion blender directly in the stockpot, blend the soup until there are no more chunks and the liquid is nice and smooth.
 This will take about 4-5 minutes.
 Season with salt and pepper.